pmarella2/cloudflare-logdna-worker/README.md

-# cf-dnalog-worker
+# cloudflare-dnalog-worker
-simple cloudflare worker recipe to send logs into [logdna](https://logdna.com/)
+a cloudflare worker script to forward logs to [logdna](https://logdna.com/)

 ## how to use
 copy index.js content into your worker